srjit/kaggle-uk-accident-data-analysis/code/python/exploratory-data-analysis/README.md

-### Exploratory Data Analysis performed to understand attributes of the accident
+### Exploratory Data Analysis performed to understand attributes of the accident :snake:

 #### Folder Organization